-The ECB considers it best practice and prudent that any substantial RNIMEi should be included in the relevant internal model capital requirements by way of an RNIMEi add-on of size Mi, taking into account the multiplication factors (mc) and (ms) for VaR and sVaR as referred to in Article 366 of the CRR, until the institution has incorporated it in the engine affected.
-Consistent with the impact quantification, the ECB considers that there should not be any diversification effect between different RNIMEi add-ons.
+The ECB considers it best practice and prudent that institutions should include any substantial RNIME_i in their total risk exposure amount by way of an RNIME_i add-on of size M_i multiplied by 12.5, in order to calculate the corresponding risk exposure amount.
+In so doing they should take into account the multiplication factors (m_c) and (m_s) for VaR and sVaR as referred to in Article 366 of the CRR without the back-testing addend, until they have incorporated it into the engine affected.
+Consistent with the impact quantification, the ECB considers that there should not be any diversification effect between different RNIME add-ons.

-(c) Institutions should determine, at their own discretion, thresholds above which RNIME are incorporated in the model engines.
+(c) Institutions should determine, at their own discretion, thresholds above which RNIME are incorporated into the model engines.

 In accordance with Article 7a(1)(c)(ii) of the CDR on materiality of extensions and changes of the IMA, a change of 10% or more of a relevant risk VaR, sVaR, IRC, or CRM number is to be considered a material change to the IMA.
-Therefore, the ECB considers, by analogy, that if the cumulative RNIME impact corresponds to more than 10% of the amount computed by the risk engine, this indicates that an engine might not capture accurately all material price risks, as the change needed to incorporate them in the engine could amount to a material model change.
+Therefore, the ECB considers, by analogy, that if the cumulative RNIME impact corresponds to more than 10% of the amount computed by the risk engine, this indicates that an engine might not capture accurately all material price risks,164 as the change needed to incorporate them into the engine could amount to a material model change.

-&lt;sup>145 The calculation should be made at the end of the quarter by comparing the impact quantification of the RNIME, e.g. at the end of the quarter, with the previous 60-business day average of the VaR or the previous 12-week average of the IRC or CRM amount (without any add-ons).
+163 The calculation should be made at the end of the quarter by comparing the impact quantification of the RNIME, e.g. at the end of the quarter, with the previous 60-business day average of the VaR or sVaR, or the previous 12-week average of the IRC or CRM amount (without any add-ons).